rareylab/InteractionDrawer/help/JSON.md

 ### Rings

 Given as an Array of Objects, each Object describes an individual ring.
+It has to be provided for cation-pi/pi-stacking interactions.
 Available fields:

 - "id" (Number|mandatory): unique (!)
 ID of the ring within all structures
 - "atoms" (Array|mandatory): IDs of atoms involved in this ring